Why is staff training and development important?

 Why is staff training important to an organisation?

-It’s true that many companies may refrain from providing extensive staff training to their employees, but by acting in this way, employees could begin to feel disillusioned by the company and their opportunities to progress in the future.
-Staff training could be provided in a number of ways, and if it’s likely to lead to increased performance and a stronger retention of staff, it makes sense why so many businesses may consider implementing opportunities for training and development.
+While it’s true that many companies may refrain from providing extensive staff training to their employees due to the money and time that may have to be invested, by acting in this way, employees can begin to feel disillusioned by the company and their opportunities to progress in the future.
+As discussed above, staff training can be provided in a number of ways, and if it’s likely to lead to increased performance and a stronger retention of staff, it makes sense why so many businesses may consider implementing opportunities for training and development.